 The Device Manager in Windows allows you to update or get driver information about the hardware connected to your computer.
 We will show you how to open it, use it, and learn about drivers.

-Knowing more about what a driver is and how it works seems like a complementary bit of knowledge to understand what the Device Manager is actually doing.
+Knowing more about what a driver is and how it works seems like a complementary bit of knowledge to understand what the Device Manager is doing.

-Steps to open the Device Manager
+Steps on How to Open Device Manager

-- Type ‘device manager’.
+- Type device manager.

-- Left-click on ‘Device Manager’ in the menu.
+- Left-click your mouse pointer on Device Manager inside the menu.

 This is my personal favorite way to open the Device Manager:

-- Right-click the ‘This PC’ icon on the desktop and left click properties.
+- Right-click on the This PC icon on the desktop and left-click on Properties.

-- Left-click on ‘Device Manager’ to open it.
+- Left-click on Device Manager to open it.

-This will open the System Properties window and then you will be able to left-click on ‘Device Manager’.
+This will open the System Properties window, and you can left-click on Device Manager to access it.